 We describe two applications where wireless sensor nodes are able to extract and communicate the general contextual information for creating a dynamic cluster.
-The cluster is able to provide services such as reporting the group membership, analysing the cluster activity, recognizing fine-grained events and actions.
+The clusters then provide services such as reporting the group membership, analysing the cluster activity, recognizing fine-grained events and actions.